-The Department of Driver Services helps you earn, renew or replace learner’s permits and licenses.
-To carry a full license for everyday, non-commercial vehicles, you must be at least 18 years old.
+The Department of Driver Services helps you earn, renew, or replace learner’s permits and licenses.
+To carry a full license for everyday, non-commercial vehicles, you must be at least 16 years old.

-- After you pass your vision, knowledge and road skills exams, you'll need to renew your license every five or every eight years.
+- After you pass your vision, knowledge, and road skills exams, you'll need to renew your license every 8 years.

-- You'll pay $20 to renew your license for five years and $32 to renew it for eight years.
+- You'll pay $32 to renew your license for 8 years.
 You can save $5, however, if you renew your license online.

 - If you're a veteran and can present documents proving this, you don't have to pay a license fee.

 - If you need to replace a lost or stolen license, you can request a new one.